KeithBremer/syllabus/db/week-1/lesson.md

   VALUES ('John Smith','j.smith@johnsmith.org',
           '11 New Road','Liverpool','L10 2AB','UK');
 ```
+Note that the order of values in the `VALUES (...)` clause must correspond to the columns in the column name list.
+The first value is stored in the first named column, the second value in the second named column and so forth.

 #### Exercise 6

 - Insert yourself in the `customers` table.
 Query the table to check your new data.
 - Insert a new room type of PENTHOUSE with a default rate of 185.00.
 - Add two new rooms, 501 and 502, of type PENTHOUSE and set the rate to the same as the default for that room type.
-- Try to insert a reservation for a customer id which does not exist in the `customers` table (for example ID `1000`).
+- Try to insert a reservation for a customer id that does not exist in the `customers` table (for example ID `1000`).
 What is happening and why?

+---
+## Summary

+In this lesson you have learned the use of databases and how relational databases are structured.
+You've also learned how to use basic single-table query commands in SQL and some of the special 'backslash' commands in `psql`.
+You have used the SELECT command to control the columns and values that are returned, the DISTINCT, ORDER BY and LIMIT clauses to control the order and numbers of rows returned and you've used the WHERE clause to choose the rows that you access.
+You have learned the INSERT command to add new data to the database

+Next week we shall go on to more complex query constructs including joins, updates and deletes along with incorporating SQL into a node.js server.

 ## Homework

 First complete all the exercises for this lesson if you haven't managed to finish them all.

-All of the homework can be found in [this repository](https://github.com/CodeYourFuture/Databases-Homework).
+All of the homework can be found in [this repository](https://github.com/KeithBremer/Databases-Homework).

 ### Submission